How to Receive Your UW Bothell I-20

-If you will be traveling outside the U.S. before beginning your studies at UW Bothell, you must have your UW Bothell I-20 and a valid visa to re-enter the U.S. If you require a new F-1 visa, CIE strongly encourages you to apply for your visa in your home country.
+If you will be traveling outside the U.S. before beginning your studies at UW Bothell, you must have your UW Bothell I-20 and a valid visa to re-enter the U.S. CIE can mail the new I-20 to you overseas (see mailing directions on the I-20 Request Form).
+If you require a new F-1 visa, CIE strongly encourages you to apply for your visa in your home country.
 However, if you remain in the U.S., you can pursue your studies with an expired visa.

 Financial Support Requirement

 U.S. immigration laws require students on an F or J student visa to provide proof of adequate financial support.
-The financial ability requirement is met by showing proof of acceptable financial resources to cover tuition, living expense, mandatory UW health insurance ($310/quarter), International Student Fee ($45/quarter), and other course and campus fees for one academic year.
+The financial ability requirement is met by showing proof of acceptable financial resources to cover tuition & fees, living expense, mandatory UW Health Insurance ($310/quarter), International Student Fee ($45/quarter), and other course and campus fees for one academic year.

 Undergraduate Student: $49,989 USD